Beginner Read Digital Strategy

 Step 4: After your selected action is completed, go back to the listing via search to confirm that it has now been marked as ‘Permanently Closed’ (If removing a listing perform the same check to confirm).
 It can take time for the live listings to be updated, but typically this is instant.

-Step 5: On selecting ‘Finish’ you may be automatically directed to the ‘Verification’ process.
-Find the step by step on how to verify a listing in the following section.
+Step 5: On selecting ‘Finish’ you may be automatically directed to the ‘Verification’ process, as explained above.

 The Digital Culture Network is here to support you and your organisation.
-Our Tech Champions can provide free 1-2-1 support to all arts and cultural organisations who are in receipt of, or eligible for, Arts Council England funding.
+Our Tech Champions can provide free 1-2-1 support to all creative and cultural organisations who are in receipt of, or eligible for, Arts Council England funding.
 If you need help or would like to chat with us about any of the advice we have covered above, please get in touch.
-Sign up to our newsletter below and follow us on Twitter @ace_dcn for the latest updates.
+Sign up to our newsletter and follow us on X @ace_dcn for the latest updates.

 Beginner Read Digital Strategy